MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/organizations.md

 # AWS Organizations

-- It is a global service allowing to manage multiple AWS accounts from a organization
+- It is a global service which allows for the management of multiple AWS accounts from an organization
 - The main account is the master account, this can not be changed
 - Managed accounts are called member accounts
 - Member accounts can be part of a single organization, they can be migrated to other organizations
 - AWS Organizations provides consolidated billing across all accounts - single payment method
-- Pricing benefits from aggregated usage
+- Aggregated usage has pricing benefits
-- API is available to automate AWS account creation
+- An API is available to automate AWS account creation

 ## `OrganizationAccountAccessRole`